alinah1214/Career-Track-Analysis/README.md

 - SQL - Data Preparation
 - Tableau- Data Visualization

-## Data Used:
+## Data Used
 The dataset includes:
 - career_track_info
 - career_track_student_enrollment

-The columns of data are previewed here.
+Here is a preview of the data.

   ``` {sql}
   select * from sql_and_tableau.career_track_info;